 Phone Notification Troubleshooting

-Please complete the Notification Troubleshooting Pre-Checks before proceeding with this article.
+Pre-ChecksPlease complete the Notification Troubleshooting Pre-Checks before proceeding with this article.

-You can review the full list of countries that are able to receive phone notifications from PagerDuty in the Supported Countries article.
-Please check this list before conducting further troubleshooting.
-Countries marked with an asterisk (*
+You can review the full list of countries that are able to receive phone notifications from PagerDuty in Supported Countries.
+Check this list before conducting further troubleshooting.
+Countries marked with an asterisk (*) indicate Partial Support due to local restrictions and regulations in the region.

 Duplicate Phone Notifications

-Phone Notification not Received
+Phone Notification Not Received

-- Carrier Outage: Check with your mobile service provider, to confirm if there was an outage or service issue at the time you were expecting to receive the notification.
+- Carrier Outage: Check with your mobile service provider to confirm if there was an outage or service issue at the time you were expecting to receive the notification.

 - Roaming: Prior to traveling, check with your mobile service provider to confirm if there are any additional requirements or restrictions when traveling.